dillonschultz93/pasta-ds/docs/core/990-news.md

 ## NB · ↑↓ Currently used to keep misc content snippets

-This is test to check how to write the URL so it converts properly on Github Pages.
+This is a test to check how to write the URL so it converts properly on Github Pages.

 ```
 ![]({{site.baseurl}}/assets/images/YPL-DOC-naming-001.png)